alvinkoh256/Survey-Response-Coder/README.md

 # 📊 Survey Response Coder (Pandas + LLM API) for FormSG

 A lightweight, production-ready tool to **turn messy free-text survey responses into structured insights**, powered by Pandas and the [AIBOTS Gov](https://uat.aibots.gov.sg) LLM API.

-## Problem
+## ❗ Problem

-Open-ended survey results are very useful (compared to multiple choices that limits surveyee responses) to understand people's concerns, behaviours and experiences.
+Open-ended survey results are extremely valuable (compared to multiple choice questions that constrain responses) for understanding people’s concerns, behaviours, and experiences.
 But analysing them is a nightmare:

 * **Slow:** thousands of responses can take weeks to manually read and code.
 * **Inconsistent:** different analysts apply categories differently, leading to bias.
 * **Unscalable:** insights arrive too late to influence fast-moving decisions.

-## Solution
+## 💡 Solution

 **Survey Response Coder** automates this process end-to-end: